muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-I listen to Brit cons talk abt Corbyn, their tone is always painting him as unacceptable, even unconcienable as a choice for PM.
-This is left-over feistiness from Thatcher era and beyond.
+I listen to Brit cons talk abt Corbyn, their tone is always in a manner painting C as unacceptable, even unconcienable as a choice for PM.
+This has to be leftover feistiness from Thatcher era and beyond.
 I hope they end up eating those words.

 *2019-8-17 23:1:49*